Sightsavers logo

 You can help save someone’s sight

-I would like to make a donation
+I would like to make a one-off donation

 Every year, your donations could help protect 40 families against trachoma.